-The Board of Directors and the Committee also considered the results of an anonymous 360 degree feedback survey, conducted among the members of the ZET, in evaluating Mr. Alaix' 2017 performance.
+The Board of Directors and the Committee also considered the results of an anonymous 360 degree feedback survey, conducted among the members of the ZET, in evaluating Mr. Alaix' 2018 performance.
 ZET members provided their views on Mr. Alaix' performance across various leadership dimensions, including strategic acumen and insightfulness, judgment and decision making, team and talent building, operational effectiveness, and reputation and external relationships.
-The results of this survey were considered by the Board of Directors in its assessment of Mr. Alaix' 2017 performance and were used to provide constructive feedback to Mr. Alaix to enhance his leadership effectiveness going forward.
-After considering and balancing each of these inputs to Mr. Alaix' overall 2017 performance, the Committee recommended and the Board of Directors approved an annual incentive payout to Mr. Alaix of 120% of target (\$1,750,000).
+The results of this survey were considered by the Board of Directors in its assessment of Mr. Alaix' 2018 performance and were used to provide constructive feedback to Mr. Alaix to enhance his leadership effectiveness going forward.
+After considering and balancing each of these inputs to Mr. Alaix' overall 2018 performance, the Committee recommended and the Board of Directors approved an annual incentive payout to Mr. Alaix of 136.5% of target, for an amount of \$2,047,500.

-OTHER NEO 2017 PERFORMANCE
+OTHER NEO 2018 PERFORMANCE

-What follows are highlights of individual and business unit/function performance considered in the CEO's evaluation of the performance of the other NEOs and the CEO's recommendations with respect to the other NEOs' AIP payouts for 2017.
-In reviewing the compensation recommendations for the other NEOs and approving their AIP payouts, the Committee considered the overall performance of the company, as well as the CEO's assessment of each NEO's individual performance and accomplishments relative to each NEO's individual performance objectives that were approved by the Committee at the start of 2017.
+What follows are highlights of individual and business unit/function performance considered in the CEO's evaluation of the performance of the other NEOs and the CEO's recommendations for their AIP payouts for 2018.
+In reviewing the compensation recommendations for the other NEOs and approving their AIP payouts, the Committee considered the overall performance of the company, as well as the CEO's assessment of each NEO's individual performance and accomplishments relative to each NEO's individual performance objectives that were approved by the Committee at the start of 2018.